jez/latex-homework-class/README.md

 The class file also has a bunch of helper `\usepackage`s that you might want to take a look at in [homework.cls](homework.cls).

+For your convenience, the file [template.tex](template.tex) is a nearly-empty LaTeX file that contains the bare essentials to get started using the homework class.

 ### `\question`

 To start a question, just type `\question`.
 It will add the text "Question #" with a line underneath to the document.
 If you'd like to change "Question" to something else, use